 While we cannot speak to cats to understand what they are thinking, there are some clues they give us.

 Cat’s tails are the most expressive parts of their bodies.
 They use them to communicate their different feelings.

-If a cat’s tail is pointed straight up and is shaking, or quivering, it means that they’re happy, excited, and glad to see you!
+If a cat’s tail is pointed straight up and shaking or quivering, it means they’re happy, excited, and glad to see you!